 Whether you choose to donate cash equivalents, stock or other appreciated assets, a donor-advised fund is a simple and efficient way to make a donation quickly and be eligible for a tax deduction this year.
 Rather than scrambling to decide how to split up the gift among charities, and then writing out checks or transferring stock to multiple charities, you can make a single donation to set up a donor-advised fund, like the Giving Account® at Fidelity Charitable.
 A donor-advised fund is a dedicated charitable account used for the sole purpose of supporting charities you care about.
 You get a 2018 deduction for contributing funds to Fidelity Charitable, which is a public charity.
 Then, you’re able to support any IRS-qualified public charity on the timetable that best suits you by recommending grants from the account to the charities you care about.
 The fund also can be invested for potential growth, possibly resulting in even more money for charity.

 This is a great strategy for people who may be thinking about retirement.
 By front-loading giving to a donor-advised fund while you’re still in your high income-earning years, you’ll be able to both get additional tax savings when you need them—and pre-fund your charitable giving during retirement, when income may be lower.
-But it is useful for anyone with a significant capital gains event or experiencing a high-income year and needing a little more time to decide which charities to support.
-“It is a great, great vehicle for the 99 percent of the population out there who do charitable gifting, and they make it very easy to gift,” said Elda Di Re—a partner at Ernst & Young with a focus on tax, financial and charitable planning—in an interview on PBS’s WealthTrack earlier this year.
+But it is also useful for anyone with a significant capital gains event or experiencing a high-income year and needing a little more time to decide which charities to support.
+“It is a great, great vehicle for the 99 percent of the population out there who do charitable gifting, and they make it very easy to gift,” said Elda Di Re—a partner at Ernst & Young with a focus on tax, financial and charitable planning—in an interview on PBS’s WealthTrack.

 Want to take advantage of tax-smart giving methods this year to make the most of your donation?